Chris35Wills/twitter_data_visualisation/twitter_project_notes.md

 ### Meme ideas

 Memes are abundant with twitter, facebook etc. and are more and more seen as empathy buttons (see [here for example](http://www.theatlantic.com/entertainment/archive/2015/11/pray-for-paris-empathy-facebook/416196/)).
-Otehr sar emore skeptical about their use.
+However, others are more skeptical about their use.

 Could use hashtag data to consider how these memes spread through time and space relative to specific events?